Australian Pollinator Week: celebrating more than just the bees and birds

 Pollinators are amazing, and their importance cannot be overstated.
 Why do pollinators matter?
 They are essential for our agricultural industry – 75 percent of our food crops rely on animal pollination.
 They are also fundamental to a healthy biodiversity, and can play other important roles in the ecosystem (in addition to pollination) such as biological control and waste decomposition.
 Basically, they keep our planet alive!

-We’re of course not the only ones that think pollinators are worth applauding – Australian Pollinator Week (external link) celebrated this year from the 10th – 17th of November, was originally designed to raise awareness of our important and unique insect pollinators, particularly bees.
+We’re of course not the only ones that think pollinators are worth applauding – Australian Pollinator Week (external link) celebrated in November, was originally designed to raise awareness of our important and unique insect pollinators, particularly bees.

 We’ve buzzed about bees before on this blog, and published not one, but two acclaimed bee books – A Guide to Native Bees of Australia by Terry Houston, and Bees of Australia: A Photographic Exploration by James Dorey.
 And while we could drone on (yes, that’s another bee pun) about bees for much longer than just a week, there are plenty of other animal pollinators that deserve our recognition and praise too.

 So as well as our beloved bees, here’s some other animal pollinators we want to salute in Australian Pollinator Week!